nmizukami/pio_test/README_EXTERNALS.rst

 Obtaining optional external libraries that can be used with pio_test
 =====================================================================

-mizuRoute is obtained via github.
-And optionally there are some external libraries that can be used with it.
-These libraries are obtained by r

-To obtain the mizuRoute code and the optional externals you need to do the following:
+To obtain the pio_test code and the optional externals you need to do the following:

 #.
 Clone the repository. ::